nikitavoloboev/data/docs/fitness/fitness.md

 Most importantly I try to keep my [back muscles](https://www.youtube.com/watch?v=XxSgdX7lX6E) in shape as due to nature of my work, I do sit for prolonged times even when I try to minimize it.
 Better back muscles means less slouching.
 [Yoga](yoga.md) is great for making back muscles stronger too.

+When I get a chance, I will setup [gymnastics rings](https://www.gornation.com/blogs/news/exercises-gymnastics-rings) in my home gym.
+Don't yet own a place for this.

 ## Notes

 - Exercise helps make better use of the foods you are eating and produces the hormones you need to think clearly.